HIP: Hessian Interatomic Potentials without derivatives: Appendix

-We compare our RFO-based optimization \citep{RSRFO1998a} using predicted Hessians (RFO predicted), and our RFO with BFGS updates with initial predicted Hessian (RFO-BFGS predicted init) against first-order methods, quasi-second-order BFGS variants, and exact second-order approaches obtained via automatic differentiation or finite differences. \\ Our baselines include steepest descent with backtracking line search (SteepestDescent) and the first-order method FIRE \citep{bitzek2006}.
-For quasi-second-order methods, we consider RFO with BFGS updates initialized from either the identity (RFO-BFGS unit init), AD Hessian (RFO-BFGS AD init), or finite difference Hessian (RFO-BFGS FiniteDifference init).
+We compare our RFO-based optimization \citep{RSRFO1998a} using predicted Hessians (RFO predicted), and our RFO with BFGS updates with initial predicted Hessian (RFO-BFGS predicted init) against first-order methods, quasi-second-order BFGS variants, and exact second-order approaches obtained via automatic differentiation or finite differences.

+Our baselines include steepest descent with backtracking line search (SteepestDescent) and the first-order method FIRE \citep{bitzek2006}.
+For quasi-second-order methods, we consider RFO with BFGS updates initialized from the identity (RFO-BFGS).
 For full second-order methods, we include RFO with either automatic differentiation or finite difference Hessians.
 We run relaxations on 80 reactant geometries from the Transition1x validation set (which is different from HORM-T1x), that we noise with $0.5$ \AA{} RMS.
 We use the RS-RFO and redundant coordinate implementation in pysisyphus \citep{steinmetzer2021, herbolComputationalImplementationNudged2017}.
 We set the convergence criteria to "Gaussian default" (see \ref{sec:convergence}), with a budget of 150 steps.